UnscriptedLogic/unity-external-UnityAdvancedFPPCharacterController/README.md

 ## Before You Use
 **Disclaimer** - There are portions of code here that I have [taken from tutorials and resources](#credits).
 Even though they are free to use I still want to clarify that I use assets and resources that may be outside of my field of expertise at the moment because I am constantly learning something new everyday.<br>

 Before you use this repo as a template in any means, this project is currently being actively developed and many things are subject to change.
-Kindly star the repo before forking or cloning, please! <br>
+Kindly star the repo before using, forking or cloning, please! <br>

 **01/12/2023 UPDATE** - My laptop broke, all updates will be postponed until I get a new PC.
 Sorry for the inconvenience!